Tradition | Excellence | Opportunity

 10 artificial nets

-The Pollock field is the main cricket oval, named after Graeme Pollock.
+The Pollock Oval is the main cricket oval, named after Graeme and Peter Pollock.
 It is one of the finest schoolboy cricket grounds in the country.
-Alongside the field is the Mosenthal Pavilion dating back to the 1914, the Centenary Pavilion where teas and lunches are enjoyed was opened in 1993.
-The electronic scoreboard was erected in 1990, and electrified in 2007.
+Alongside the field is the Mosenthal Pavilion dating back to the 1914, the Centenary Pavilion.

 Umpires